ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 cd ~/.local/lib/python3.6/site-packages/tensorflow
 git clone https://github.com/tensorflow/models
 ```
+Some tensorflow binary files are located inside ~/.local/bin directory.
 Open the .bashrc file in your home directory.
 The PATH should look something like this:
 ```
-export PATH=/usr/local/cuda-10.1/bin${PATH:+:${PATH}}
+export PATH=/usr/local/TensorRT-6.0.1.5:/usr/local/cuda-10.1/bin${PATH:+:${PATH}}
 ```
-You have to manually add /home/arghya/.local/bin directory to environment path variable.
-After adding the directory to the variable list, it should look something like this:
+You have to manually add ~/.local/bin directory to environment path variable.
+After adding the directory to the path variable list, it should look something like this:
 ```
-export PATH=/usr/local/cuda-10.1/bin:/home/arghya/.local/bin${PATH:+:${PATH}}
+export PATH=/usr/local/TensorRT-6.0.1.5:/usr/local/cuda-10.1/bin:~/.local/bin${PATH:+:${PATH}}
 ```
 To verify the path, open a new terminal & run:
 ```